 The NPEU is a multi-disciplinary research unit which was established at the University of Oxford in 1978.
-Our mission is:

 Our work involves running randomised controlled trials, national surveillance programmes and surveys, confidential enquiries, aetiological studies and a disease register.
 The results of our research sit at the nexus of public and population health sciences, clinical care and health policy development.